 Q3: How do I implement my API strategy?

-Most organizations adhere to the following 7 steps to implement their API strategy successfully:
+Most organizations adhere to these 7 steps to successfully implement an API strategy:

-- 2. Develop a thorough understanding of the current IT environment
+- Develop a thorough understanding of the current IT environment.

-- 3. Determine what needs to be connected through APIs and how
+- Determine what needs to be connected through APIs and how.

-- 4. Communicate the importance and benefits of API integration to everyone in the organization
+- Communicate the importance and benefits of API integration to everyone in the organization.

-- 5. Conduct a trial run of the new strategy
+- Conduct a trial run of the new strategy.

-- 6. Determine how new APIs are going to be introduced
+- Determine how new APIs are going to be introduced.

 Q4: How should I develop my APIs?

-How you go about developing your APIs depends on your team and the culture of your organization.
-Some things to consider are – the platform you want to build on; the development language; preference for low code; how you want to scale.
-These considerations should be grounded in the current company culture as well as the resources you have available in your organization.
+How you develop APIs depends on your team and the culture of your organization.
+Things to consider include the platform you want to build on, the development language, preference for low code, and how you want to scale.
+These considerations should be grounded in the current company culture, as well as the resources you have available in your organization.

 - If you want to be platform-independent and your organization prefers Java, you can build your APIs in Java and deploy them as services/containers; this way you can easily port your APIs across vendor product or cloud.

-- If you prioritize scalability, you can build in Java and deploy via containers; this makes it easier on the infrastructure side and gives you dynamic scale.
-Or, you can leverage cloud-native services to build your APIs.
+- If you prioritize scalability, you can either build in Java and deploy via containers to gain dynamic scale while keeping the build easier on the infrastructure side, or you can leverage cloud-native services to build your APIs.

-- If you’d like to build on a vendor platform, you can leverage a tool like MuleSoft, Apigee (Google), IBM, Microsoft, AWS, etc., to quickly build and scale your APIs.
-These platforms are drag and drop connectors and model-driven mappers and leverage scripts to do your transformation rather than writing code.
+- If you want to build on a vendor platform, you can leverage a tool like MuleSoft, Apigee (Google), IBM, Microsoft, AWS, etc. to quickly build and scale your APIs.
+These platforms are drag and drop connectors and model-driven mappers that leverage scripts to do your transformation, which eliminate the need to write code.

 Q5: What does my organization need to support API adoption?